FREQUENTLY ASKED QUESTIONS

 Mindfulness is the quality of attention we bring to the events in our lives.
 It is the process of bringing our awareness to what we are doing at the time we are doing it.
 It is purposely being engaged in our actions, feelings, physical sensations, and thoughts.
 Becoming aware of where our attention is, we can bring it back gently to its original intention, return gently to our original purpose.
 This increases our choices in a situation, preventing automatic reactions from diverting us from our path.

-I’ve been practising meditation for many years.
+I’ve been practicing meditation for many years.
 Will this course interfere with the techniques I already use?
 Will these techniques interfere with the ones in this course?

 The techniques in the course are likely to be consistent with your previous experiences.
 There are many different meditation techniques; however all techniques begin with awareness of the breath.
 In this course, we will begin with awareness of the breath and, in the later part of the course, explore briefly different techniques.
 If you are very skilled in any one technique, part of your practice may be to bring yourself gently back to the breath in the early stages of the course.
 When you are practicing on your own, you can incorporate your previous skills into the practice any way you wish.